 The American Institute of Architects (AIA) Seattle Honor awards ceremony was last week and even though I did not go this year, I did spend some time looking at the winners and some of the entrants on the AIA Seattle website.
 It's a great way to see what other local architects are up to and be inspired by amazing spaces.
 I was glad to see the Wing Luke Asian Museum win a top Honor.
 When my parents were here from Virginia this summer, we toured the museum and then went and had tea at the Panama Hotel.
-My mom and I each had read On the Corner of Bitter and Sweet and it was a great to see and experience the history of these places in person.
-Click on any of the photos in this post and it will take you to the AIA website where there's more photos and information on each of the projects.
+My mom and I each had read

 Other notables for me were Tyler Engle Architects Madrona Live/Work.
 The light from the skylight is just perfect.